junxit/us-congress-bills-116/metadata.md

 - 2020-11-17 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
 - 2020-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 4 (Roll no. 221). (text: CR H5849-5850)
 - 2020-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 4 (Roll no. 221).(text: CR H5849-5850)
+- 2020-11-18 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.